 Health officials are monitoring a triple threat of respiratory illnesses.
 Here's how to avoid getting sick

-As the new year gets underway, health officials are issuing a nationwide alert about a triple threat: The simultaneous rise in flu, COVID-19, and respiratory syncytial virus cases, or RSV.
+As the new year gets underway, health officials are issuing a nationwide alert about a triple threat: The simultaneous spread of the flu, COVID-19, and respiratory syncytial virus, or RSV.

 The Centers for Disease Control and Prevention is reporting a significant rise in emergency room visits due to flu and COVID-19, while RSV infections continue to pose a serious risk — particularly to infants and the elderly.